lukehayes/ServiceContainer/readme.md

 ## Usage

-Create a class that extends ServiceContainer\ServiceProvider and setup the to be wrapped object code in the ServiceProvider::boot() method:
+Create a class that extends ServiceContainer\ServiceProvider class and setup the to-be wrapped object code inside the ServiceProvider::boot() method:

+#### Example using twig:

 ```php
 <?php